apacheignite/documentation/data-grid/evictions.md

 }
 [/block]
 LRU eviction policy is based on [Least Recently Used (LRU)](http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used) algorithm, which ensures that the least recently used entry (i.e. the entry that has not been touched the longest) gets evicted first.

+Supports batch eviction and eviction by memory size limit.
 [block:callout]
 {
   "type": "success",